Moeen Nizami: Early life

 Nizami was born in Sargodha, Pakistan to a Sufi family of Chishti Order.
 He learned basic Arabic and Persian language from his grandfather Ghulam Sadeed Ud Din.
 He matriculated in 1981 and received Intermediate with the Faculty of Arts diploma from BISE Sargodha in 1983.
 The same year he enrolled at the University of the Punjab Lahore where he obtained his Bachelor of Arts in Persian, Islamic Studies and Arabic in 1985.
 In 1986–87, he received his Masters of Arts degree from the same institute and had the first place in Punjab University, Lahore.
-During his study, he began to write poetry in Urdu and Persian.
+During his studies, he began to write poetry in Urdu and Persian.

 Academic career

 Nizami, after completing his Master of Arts degree in 1986–87, began his career as a reader of Persian and Urdu at Cultural Conciliate, Iran Embassy, Islamabad and shortly afterwards was selected as a lecturer of Persian language and Literature at University of the Punjab Lahore, where he had also been a student in the past.
 He started working as a professor of Persian and Urdu and as Director Gurmani Centre For Languages and Literature at Lahore University of Management Sciences.
 He has participated in more than 35 national and international conferences.
-Moeen Nizami is also an active member of the advisory board of BUNYAD - A JOURNAL OF URDU STUDIES, LAHORE UNIVERSITY OF MANAGEMENT SCIENCES - LAHORE.
+Nizami is also a member of the advisory board of Bunyad, a journal of Urdu Studies, Lahore University of Management Sciences, Lahore.

-Nizami was appointed as the Principal of Oriental college, university of the Punjab on 5 April 2021.
+Nizami was appointed principal of Oriental College, University of the Punjab on 5 April 2021.